Northern Thai pork belly curry

 -

-4.Add garlic, onions and ginger and simmer, covered, for a further 40 minutes or until onions are tender.
+4.Add garlic, onions and ginger and simmer, covered, for a further 40 minutes, or until onions are tender.
 Stir in fish sauce and check seasoning.
-Top with eggs and shredded chilli.
-Serve with steamed rice.

 Recipe Notes